 If you prefer somewhere bigger with a bustling atmosphere, EMA Espresso Bar has plenty of seating inside, upstairs and outside.
-This cafe attracts local professional workers, expats and tourists.
+This cafe attracts local professional workers, international migrants and tourists.
 It’s a good choice for morning tea or a soup and sandwich type lunch.
-The coffee beans change regularly and you can have the coffee brewed all kinds of ways.
+The coffee beans change regularly and you can have the coffee brewed in all kinds of ways.
 EMA is also a great cafe for hot chocolate or freshly squeezed lemonade on warmer days.

 Super Tramp Coffee

 Hidden away in a difficult to find courtyard, Super Tramp is a very hipster cafe with specialty coffee in a cosy space.
 There’s a small seated area inside and a mix of places outside if the weather is good.
 They didn’t know what a cortado was when I asked but they happily made one for me.
 There’s no wifi here but it’s a nice place to get away from the hectic crowds of central Prague.

 If you’re staying near the National Theatre or the Dancing House in the old town, Republica Coffee is a great choice for your morning brew.
 This was my local when I was staying in an Airbnb around the corner.
 A small cafe that opens earlier than most (7am), along with great coffee they serve sandwiches and cakes.
 The cafe is hidden away enough to not be overrun by tourists yet is still quite busy and somewhat popular with people working on their laptops.

 Coffee and Brunch in Karlin – District 8

 Karlin is one of Prague’s wealthy hipster neighbourhoods popular with international migrants and young professionals.
 There are many cafes to choose from and interesting food options like Canadian-style poutine (Garage Karlin), high-end bakeries (Eska) and wine bars (Veltlin).